ProlificsPanther/DockerPanther/README.md

 Step-1: Open a Command Prompt or a Windows PowerShell to pull the Panther image.
 Use the  command:
  `docker pull prolificspanther/docker-panther-trial`

 Step-2: Open your Docker Desktop application and select "Images" on the left panel.
-You will see the 'prolificspanther/docker-panther-trial .
+You will see the 'prolificspanther/docker-panther-trial' image .

 Step-3: To create and run a Panther container, choose the image and click the "Run" button.
 A configuration dialogue box will open.